S1ro1/VideoSuperResolutionNet/README.md

 # Video Super Resolution using Optical Flow and Deformable Convolutions

 This repository contains the code for my Bachelor's Thesis on Video Super Resolution using Optical Flow and Deformable Convolutions.
-The thesis is available TODO
+The thesis is available [here](https://www.vut.cz/www_base/zav_prace_soubor_verejne.php?file_id=266148)

 To install the required dependencies, run `pip install -r requirements.txt`.
 The code was tested with Python 3.10.12 on Linux and Python 3.9.15 on Windows 11.
 After installing dependencies, installing mmcv is required with `mim install mmcv-full`